NGC2523 (Updated Dec. 26, 2024)

-Showcasing: NGC3628![]() |
+NGC3628![]() |

-Designation: NGC3628 Alternate Name: Sarah's Galaxy Constellation: Leo Imaging Date: May 10, 2023 Imaging Location: Concord Exposure Time: 68 frames@300sec ~ 5.7hrs Gain Setting: 200 Imaging Device: ZWO ASI2600 Optics: Classic LX200 12" SCT Focal Reducer: Meade Series 4000 f/6.3 Filter: none Apparent Size: 15' x 3.6' Comment: This is an unbarred spiral galaxy about 35 million light years away, part of the Leo triplet.
+Designation: NGC3628 Alternate Name: Sarahs Galaxy Constellation: Leo Imaging Date: May 10, 2023 Imaging Location: Concord Exposure Time: 68 frames@300sec ~ 5.7hrs Gain Setting: 200 Imaging Device: ZWO ASI2600 Optics: Classic LX200 12" SCT Focal Reducer: Meade Series 4000 f/6.3 Filter: none Apparent Size: 15' x 3.6' Comment: This is an unbarred spiral galaxy about 35 million light years away, part of the Leo triplet.
 The fuzzy blob in the center just above it is a satellite galaxy.
 Of note is that the FOV associated with it is ideal for Pixinsight processing with stars removed and then added back in.
 There isn't a very large variance in star size, enabling StarNet++ to successfully extract them all, leaving minimal artifacts.I don't often use that method, but it worked well in this case.
 Otherwise I used my typical workflow: DBE, PCC, BXT, EzDenoise, EzSoftStretch, remove stars, enhance, then return them and do minor touch ups.
 Here's my previous 28min exposure oh some many years ago with my 10inch and T3i DSLR. |

 NGC4216![]() |

 Designation: NGC4216 Alternate Name: Cannibal Galaxy Constellation: Virgo Imaging Date: June 4, 2022 Imaging Location: Concord Exposure Time: 56 frames@180sec ~ 2.8hrs Gain Setting: 100 Imaging Device: ZWO ASI2600 Optics: Classic LX200 12" SCT Focal Reducer: Meade Series 4000 f/6.3 Filter: none Apparent Size: 8.1' x 1.8' Comment: I finally revisited this beautiful trio of galaxies with my 12 inch.
 Of course, with my 10 inch, I only hinted at the other two companions!
 Here's my previous version.
 Fascinating edge-on galaxy roughly 55 million light years away, near the center of the Virgo cluster.
-It has almost five times the numnber of globular clusters in our galaxy and has stellar streams connected to two satellite galaxies it appears to be disrupting.
+It has almost five times the number of globular clusters in our galaxy and has stellar streams connected to two satellite galaxies it appears to be disrupting.
 There are multiple galaxies visible in this image including most prominently NGC4222 below.
-There seems to be a great deal of galactic activity in the Virgo cluster, and this galaxy is near the center of it all! |
+There seems to be a great deal of galactic activity in the Virgo cluster, and this galaxy is near the center of it all!
+Here's a more recent version of it with the recent supernova ! |

-NGC7479![]() |
+Arp65![]() |

 Stephans-Quintet![]() |